-Clearly, then, to explain the division of lobbying between special interest and commercial lobbyists requires a richer set of possibilities; hence, we now assume the game is infinitely repeated.
+Clearly, then, whether the commercial lobbyist is indifferent over policy choices (Proposition 3.1) or chosen to engage in Bayesian Persuasion on behalf of the special interest group (Proposition 3.2), to explain the division of lobbying between special interest and commercial lobbyists requires a richer set of possibilities; hence, we now assume the game is infinitely repeated.
+Further, we shall hereafter maintain the assumption that the commercial lobbyist is indifferent over policy choices.
+This greatly simplifies our exposition without qualitative implications.28